star-micronics/star-cloudprnt-for-woocommerce/readme.txt

 * Star TSP800II with HIX interface (currently limited to 80mm paper width support)
 * Star SP700 with HIX interface

+Version 3.0 firmware or later is recommended for mC-Print printer models.

 = Can I print my local language characters? =

 Yes, you can enable UTF-8 text encoding if you have a compatible printer model to resolve typical language specific character issues.